samiazirar/samiazirar.github.io/index.md

 ## About Me

 I am a Ph.D. student at the Robotics Perception and Learning Lab at the University of Bonn.
-During my PhD I want to answer the question, how we can train robots from web videos.
-For this I want to use video generation models as wold simulators.
-I want to enbale genalization in robotics by scaling across enviroments, tasks and embodiments!
+During my PhD, I aim to answer the question of how we can train robots using web videos.
+For this, I want to use video generation models as world simulators.
+I aim to enable generalization in robotics by scaling across enviroments, tasks, and embodiments!

 I am also associated with [LAMARR](https://lamarr-institute.org).